ivanuricardo/RTensorEconometrics/README.md

 This repo can be installed using devtools::install_github("https://github.com/ivanuricardo/TensorEconometrics").

-Note, this package is meant for use in addition to the rTensor package, and thus admits the S4 "tensor" class.
-Note that rTensor has their own implementation of CP and Tucker decompositions.
+Note, this package is meant for use in addition to the rTensor package, and thus admits the S4 "tensor" class. rTensor has their own implementation of CP and Tucker decompositions.

 ## Additional Tensor Algebra